hu-macsy/lama_old/scai/doc/user/reference/solver.rst

 Solver Logging
 --------------

-The solver logging is an additional logggin to the general LAMA logging.
+The solver logging is an additional logging to the general LAMA logging.
 They can be used both together or standalone.
-The solver logging gives information about the state of solver, e.g. actual iteration count or residual.
+The solver logging gives information about the state of the solver, e.g. actual iteration count or residual.

 Create a *CommonLogger* and pass it to the solver.